 This seems like a very simple feature, but it’s a godsend for boxing method notes.
 Sooner or later, you’ll realize that one of your columns needs to be broken up or that a note needs to go into another column.
 Instead of having to rewrite your notes, the lasso tool will allow you to simply pick up the sentences and move them to the correct location.

 This is where the column separation you did in step #1 comes in handy.
 As you already have each column separated topic-by-topic, all you have to do is to draw all borders for the columns, and you’ll have your boxes all set and done.

 If needed, you can go back to step #3 and move, edit, and resize your notes.
 Often this is done because of massive size differences between the boxes.
 If you see that one of your boxes has 20 notes in it while another has 2, it can sometimes be a good idea to separate that large box into multiple smaller ones.

 This is where the strength of the boxing method shows itself.
-The boxes will visually separate each topic from its neighbour and allow you to clearly distinguish between clusters of information.
+The boxes will visually separate each topic from its neighbor and allow you to clearly distinguish between clusters of information.

 Review the boxed notes

 Now, the note-taking part of the boxing method is finished.
 All that’s left to do is to review the notes.
 This step is by far the most important.
 Without a proper review of your notes, you’ll memorize very little, if any, of the information.

 What’s also important is when you review your notes.
 Note reviewing is best done within 24 hours of the note-taking.
 Otherwise, the Ebbinghaus forgetting curve starts setting in and you’ll start losing retention and memorization rapidly.